[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 4.Clean up Database

-You can mess or fade up quickly.
+You can mess up or fade up quickly.

 The database size increases daily because of not only used data but also unused data.